-If you’ve noticed, the cars we review are always in the check if cruise control is available or not.
+Cruise control is a feature that is becoming increasingly popular amongst brand new vehicles available in the Philippines.
+If you’ve noticed by now, in our car review we always check to see if this feature is available or not.
 Why?
 It’s because this feature is very useful and convenient, especially for those who take the expressways daily.
 It has become so rampant among modern cars, that almost all vehicles above the one-million-peso price point have this in their slew of high-tech toys.

-Now, if you’re lucky to have a car equipped with one, we’re pretty sure you’re already familiar with how cruise control works: get to your desired speed, set it, and you’re good to go.
+If you have a vehicle already equipped with this feature, we are pretty sure that you are already familiar with how cruise control works.
+You get to your desired speed, turn on cruise control, set it, and you are good to go.
 The problem is, not everyone who knows this feature is aware of the dangers it can pose when not used correctly.

 Do keep your foot on or near the pedals

 Cruise control is really helpful in resting your right foot during long drives.
 However, no matter how tempting it could be, you should keep your foot on or near the accelerator and brake pedals so you can instantly react whenever you need to halt or increase your speed.
-Better yet, if you can maintain your foot on the accelerator without applying pressure, that would be fine, too, but the farthest you can go is just right below the pedals.
+Even if you have a car that comes with adaptive cruise control that will maintain a safe distance between you and the vehicle in front of you it is always best to have your foot on the brake.
+It’s still best to have an element of safety when it comes to you and your vehicle.
+Do not rely on safety such as autonomous braking as they are only there for emergencies.

 Do stay mindful of your surroundings